george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 115: Apr 13 2019

+**Today's Progress**: Working all day on the drone project with the team, managed to get sensor readings while the drone is flying and implementing callbacks to trigger with sensor information, finished week 2 of intro to self-driving cars

+ **Thoughts:** the team is making good progress with the project, we did good progress in the first 15 days of the project

 ## Day 114: Apr 12 2019

 **Today's Progress**: Managed to get the Tello sensor states, now trying to incorporate that in the code, need to refactor the previous event driven code I did with the udacidrone API to use plain python or more standard packages.
 Working on week 2 of Intro to Self Driving cars, learning about the software architecture and components of a self driving car.